 Another great spot to visit with kids is Wray Castle, on the shores of Lake Windermere.
 This mock-Gothic castle is an impressive sight, with turrets and towers, and was actually built as a home.

 These days it is owned by the National Trust, and open to the public.
-It is the perfect place for a family day out, as there are plenty of things to keep you occupied for hours at a time, especially when the weather isn’t the best.
+It is the perfect place for a family day out.
+There are plenty of things to keep you occupied for hours at a time, especially when the weather isn’t the best.

-The rooms throughout the house have been turned into a space to relax, play, or get creative, with the Peter Rabbit Adventure rooms upstairs, which will keep the kids entertained, while The Kitchen Court Café is the perfect place to enjoy cake and hot drinks, with a percentage of the sales going towards maintaining the estate.
+The rooms throughout the house have been turned into a space to relax, play, or get creative.
+With the Peter Rabbit Adventure rooms upstairs, which will keep the kids entertained.
+While The Kitchen Court Café is the perfect place to enjoy cake and hot drinks.
+A percentage of the sales going towards maintaining the estate.

-These are just a few of the fantastic rainy day activities in the local area, so why not start planning your trip to the Lake District today?
+These are just a few of the fantastic rainy day indoor activities in the local area.
+So why not start planning your trip to the Lake District today?
 There’s plenty to do come rain or shine, and it’s the perfect place to come and get away from the hustle and bustle.

 Get in touch with us here at Pure Leisure and book your next holiday today.